jobendik/rift/memory-bank/activeContext.md

 ## Active Decisions

 - **Element Pooling Implementation**: We're implementing element pooling for frequent UI elements to reduce DOM operations and garbage collection.
 The EnhancedDamageNumbers component serves as the first implementation and template for other components.
+- **Block Container Strategy**: Using DOM blocks for pooled elements to further optimize rendering performance and minimize DOM operations.
 - **Batch DOM Operations**: Group DOM updates to minimize reflows and repaints.
 - **Use Performance Metrics**: Use the new performance monitoring dashboard to identify and fix bottlenecks.
 - **Throttle High-Frequency Events**: Events firing more than 60 times per second should be throttled or batched.